Why study for a National Vocational Qualification (NVQ)?

-The NVQ route has been adopted because it is based on standards of competence that have been defined by the employment sector which are seen as being directly relevant to the needs of employers.
+The NVQ route has been adopted because it is based on standards of competence that have been defined by the employment sector, which are seen as being directly relevant to the needs of employers.
 They recognise people’s practical skills at work, rather than relying totally on knowledge learnt from academic study.
 Standards are maintained by continual assessment, this means that candidates undergoing an NVQ can expect to see their assessor on a regular basis.

-NVQ Qualifications are available for a number of skill areas, as shown below.
+NVQs are available for a number of skill areas, as shown below.
 For details of the specific pathway to obtain each qualification please follow the individual links.

 NVQ3 Lift & Escalator Qualifications